High achievers, goal-getters, and A-plus students may approach the LSAT with the intent of perfection.

 Some LSAT study programs, like the Princeton Review, are laser-focused on facilitating study for students who want to get a high score.
 In other words, if you have this kind of ambition, you can easily find an LSAT class and study program that will help you excel.

 Random Reddit threads and other online platforms are full of tips, ideas, and even claims about people who go into the LSAT without studying.
 For the most part, people who do this fail miserably.
 While some people brag about passable scores, the reality is that the average person who takes the LSAT without studying will not do well.

 There are a load of factors in finding an average LSAT score for people who don’t study.
 The most reliable statistic is the average score on the diagnostic tests that people take as they start studying for the LSAT.

 Because these are typically taken before any major studying has been done, it’s a number that could represent an average score for people who don’t prepare.

 According to several study platforms and online forums, the average first time practice test score is around 140-148.
 With this score, it would be virtually impossible to get into any law school.

 The LSAT is a difficult test.
 Whether or not you have legal knowledge isn’t really a determiner of success.
-Instead, the LSAT will put to test your ability to reason, logic, and articulate yourself.
+Instead, the LSAT will test your ability to reason, logic, and articulate arguments.
 Because it is skills-based, it’s unlike any other test you will have taken, such as the SAT or ACT.
 It’s not about memorization, so you can’t cram at the last minute.